benjfriedrich/thiswillbe.fun/content/learn-more/specs.md

 ### WYSIWYG

 Depending on the client, there are times when the best solution is actually a service like **Squarespace**.
-It's limiting in lots of ways, but if you play by its rules, Sqaurespace can empower clients who need something made quickly that can be modified easily.
+It's limiting in lots of ways as a developer, but if you play by its rules, Sqaurespace can empower clients who need something made quickly that can be modified easily.

 ### Examples

 *Almost* every line of code on this site is me, but here are a few other sites I've worked on that are cool.
 I've been pivoting back to web-design recently, so I'm rebuilding my professional portfio from scratch:

-[Euphoria Coffee](https://drinkeuphoria.coffee): A JAMstack site with a snipcart powered online store.
+[Euphoria Coffee](https://drinkeuphoria.coffee): A Gatsby/React site with a snipcart powered online store.

 [My Portfolio](https://benjaminfriedrich.com): My portfolio of graphics, web-work, and photography.

 [BNJMN](https://BNJMN.US): My personal site.

-[52 Failures](https://52failures.com): A site I built for my 2019 poetry project.

-[Chess Foundry](https://thechessfoundry.com): A site showcasing my digital chess set design hobby.

 ## Creative Skills